Shimon bar Yochai: Biography

-Shimon was born in Galilee.
-He was one of the principal pupils of Akiva, under whom he studied 13 years at Bnei Brak.
+Shimon was born in the Galilee.
+He was one of the principal pupils of Rabbi Akiva, under whom he studied 13 years at Bnei Brak.

 Berakhot 28a relates that Shimon had previously studied at Yavne, under Gamaliel II and Joshua ben Hananiah, and that he was the cause of the infamous quarrel that broke out between these two leaders.
 However, this statement is somewhat chronologically difficult, considering that about forty-five years later, when Akiva was thrown into prison, Shimon's father was still alive.
 Zecharias Frankel thus concluded the account in Berakhot 28a is spurious.

-Shimon's acuteness was tested and recognized by Akiva when he first came to him; of all his pupils Akiva ordained only Meir and Shimon.
-Conscious of his own merit, Shimon felt hurt at being ranked after Meir, and Akiva was compelled to soothe him with soft words.
-During Akiva's lifetime Shimon was found occasionally at Sidon, where he seems to have shown great independence in his halakhic decisions.
+In the Jerusalem Talmud, in Terumot 46b and Sanhedrin 1:19a, Shimon's acuteness was tested and recognized by Aqiva when he first came to him; of all his pupils Aqiva ordained only Rabbi Meir and Shimon.
+Conscious of his merit, Shimon felt hurt at being ranked after Meir, and Aqiva was compelled to soothe him with soft words.

+During Akiva's lifetime, Shimon was occasionally found at Sidon, where he seems to have shown great independence in his halakhic decisions.

-The following incident is recorded, illustrating both his wit and his piety: A man and his wife, childless despite ten years of marriage, appeared before Shimon at Sidon to secure a divorce.
-Observing that they loved each other, and not being able to refuse a request which was in agreement with rabbinical law, Shimon told them that as their wedding was marked by a feast they should mark their separation in the same way.
-The result was that both changed their minds, and, owing to Shimon's prayer, God granted them a child.
+The following incident is recorded, illustrating his wit and piety: A man and his wife, childless despite ten years of marriage, appeared before Shimon at Sidon to secure a divorce.
+Observing that they loved each other and not being able to refuse a request that agreed with rabbinical law, Shimon told them that as a feast marked their wedding, they should mark their separation in the same way.
+The result was that both changed their minds and, owing to Shimon's prayer, God granted them a child.

 Shimon often returned to Akiva, and once he conveyed a message to him from his fellow pupil Hanina ben Hakinai.
 Shimon's love for his great teacher was profound.
 When Akiva was thrown into prison by Hadrian, Shimon (probably through the influence of his father, who was in favor at the court of Rome) found a way to enter the prison.
 He still insisted upon Akiva's teaching him, and when the latter refused, Shimon jestingly threatened to tell his father, Yochai, who would cause Akiva to be punished more severely.
-After Akiva's death Shimon was again ordained, with four other pupils of Akiva, by Judah ben Baba.
+After Akiva's death, Shimon was again ordained, with four other pupils of Akiva, by Judah ben Baba.